 Property owners can greatly impact the quality of our water through relatively easy landscaping techniques.
-Landscaping with native plants helps to keep water clean by filtering storm water runoff before it enters local waterways.
+Landscaping with native plants helps to keep the water clean by filtering stormwater runoff before it enters local waterways.
 It also alleviates flooding and drainage problems.
 Not to mention, landscaping will make your yard and community beautiful!

 It all starts with the soil……..Build and maintain healthy soil that allows air, water, and plant root growth and prevents problems before they happen.
 To build healthy soil you have to know what your soil needs.
 A soil test will help answer the question, “What does my soil need to grow the best grass and plants?”

 Soil samples are processed and analyzed at specific laboratories.
 The results are then mailed back to you and include a brief description of the results and recommendations.

 OSU Extension soil testing fact sheet - How to collect and where to send soil samples for analysis